BioPhoton/ngRe/AvoidReactiveProgramming.md

 # How to Avoid Reactive Programming

+Angular is an object-oriented framework.
+Even if there are a lot of things imperative some services and therefore also some third party libs, are reactive.
+This is great because it provides both approaches in one framework, which is at the moment a more or less unique thing.

+As reactive programming is hard for an imperative thinking mind, many people try to avoid reactive programming.
+This article will help you to understand how to avoid it and why it is even here at all.

-If you DON'T want to use a reactive approach in your component you should subscribe as soon as possible to the stream you want to get rid of and do the following things:
+If you **DON'T** want to use a reactive approach in your component you should subscribe as soon as possible to the stream you want to get rid of and do the following things:
 - subscribe to a stream and assign incoming values to a component property
-- unsubscribe the stream as soon as the component gets destroyed
+- if necessary, unsubscribe the stream as soon as the component gets destroyed

 To elaborate with some more practical things we start with a part of angular that provides reactivity and try to avoid it.